Aliases for CD247 Gene

 GeneCards Summary for CD247 Gene

 CD247 (CD247 Molecule) is a Protein Coding gene.
 Diseases associated with CD247 include Immunodeficiency 25 and T-B+ Severe Combined Immunodeficiency Due To Cd3delta/Cd3epsilon/Cd3zeta.
-Among its related pathways are T cell receptor signaling pathway and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+Among its related pathways are TCR signaling in naive CD4+ T cells and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transmembrane signaling receptor activity.

 Part of the TCR-CD3 complex present on T-lymphocyte cell surface that plays an essential role in adaptive immune response.
 When antigen presenting cells (APCs) activate T-cell receptor (TCR), TCR-mediated signals are transmitted across the cell membrane by the CD3 chains CD3D, CD3E, CD3G and CD3Z.
 All CD3 chains contain immunoreceptor tyrosine-based activation motifs (ITAMs) in their cytoplasmic domain.
 Upon TCR engagement, these motifs become phosphorylated by Src family protein tyrosine kinases LCK and FYN, resulting in the activation of downstream signaling pathways (PubMed:2470098, PubMed:7509083).
 CD3Z ITAMs phosphorylation creates multiple docking sites for the protein kinase ZAP70 leading to ZAP70 phosphorylation and its conversion into a catalytically active enzyme (PubMed:7509083).
 Plays an important role in intrathymic T-cell differentiation.
 Additionally, participates in the activity-dependent synapse formation of retinal ganglion cells (RGCs) in both the retina and dorsal lateral geniculate nucleus (dLGN) (By similarity).